zaaarf/lillero-book/src/2_patching/writing/collisions.md

 # Mitigating Collisions
-Despite being an above average programmer, having read this book and taken all the precautions on God's green earth, the unthinkable has still happened: your patches conflict wiht someone else's.
+Despite being an above average programmer, having read this book and taken all the precautions on God's green earth, the unthinkable has still happened: your patches conflict with someone else's.
 That's fine, no need to panic.
 It may not even have been your fault.
 It may be the other guy's fault, or it may be that there is no conceivable way to implement this patch in a sturdier way.
 Regardless, let's assume that working together with the other guy is not an option, and that you absolutely have to fix it yourself.

 You have a few ways to go about this.